bridge-ai-neuro/SORT/README.md

 are downloaded and stored to.
 This is done by configuring the `download_path` variable to the right directory in the `<config_yaml>` file.

-### Long-Term Memory evaluation
+### Parametric Memory evaluation
-To run the evaluation of a model for LTM condition, use the following command:
+To run the evaluation of text-specific parametric memory in a model, use the following command:
 ```shell
 python sort/evaluation/evaluation.py --config-name <config_yaml> ++model_name=<model_name> prompts=<prompt_yaml> ++prompt_eval=false ++in_context=false
 ```

-### Short-Term Memory evaluation
+### In-context Memory evaluation
-To run the evaluation of a model for STM condition, use the following command:
+To run the evaluation of a model's ability to retrieve information from previously (in the same prompt) encoded activitation slots, use the following command:
 ```shell
 python sort/evaluation/evaluation.py --config-name <config_yaml> ++model_name=<model_name> prompts=<prompt_yaml> ++prompt_eval=false ++in_context=true
 ```

-Both STM and LTM results are stored in folders inside `sort/evaluation/outputs/`.
+Results are stored in folders inside `sort/evaluation/outputs/`.
-The model's LTM performance is obtained by running the notebook `ltm_analysis/LTM_analysis_final.ipynb`.
+The model's baseline performance is obtained by running the notebook `ltm_analysis/LTM_analysis_final.ipynb`.
 This presents the summary statistics and the plot in the paper.

 # Extending Book-SORT